kzu/sandbox/YamlFrontMatter.md

     title: Blogging Like a Hacker
     ---

+The front-matter isn't just more readable while editing the text file, it's also rendered nicely by GitHub itself, as can be seen here https://github.com/kzu/sandbox/blob/master/YamlFrontMatter.md

 The way to read it is pretty straightforward with the help of the `YamlDotNet` nuget package, which is actively developed and pretty stable.